tberey/typescript-node-fresh-start-template/README.md

 ## Complete Setup Instructions
-The following steps are complete instruction to create this template, but without any of the extra modules, and begin a brand new project in Nodejs with Typscript from a blank slate.
+The following steps are complete instruction to create this template, but without any of the extra modules, and begin a brand new project in Nodejs with TypeScript from a blank slate.
 The commands are shell commands, to be carried out in a terminal, console or other shell environment.

 1. Create a new local directory and change current directory to new one:
   ```sh
   mkdir <PROJECT_NAME> && cd <PROJECT_NAME>
   ```
-2. Initialise a new package.json file:
+2. Initialize a new package.json file:
   ```sh
   npm init -y
   ```
-3. Install TypeScript dependancies:
+3. Install TypeScript dependencies:
   ```sh
   npm i --save-dev typescript ts-node
   ```
-4. Initialise a new tsconfig.json file:
+4. Initialize a new tsconfig.json file:
   ```sh
   npx tsc --init
   ```